aliyousefi-dev/mdlook/README.md

 use `mdlook watch .` on worksation to live reload

 use `mdlook export` on workstation to export your docs as index.html servable.

+you can serve the page with any language you prefer. also mdlook provide `mdlook serve .` for production serve if you want.